 Globus (Latin for globe or ball) is the sensation of a lump or ball in the throat, typically felt in the throat at the level of the Adam’s apple.
 It is commonly experienced with an intense emotional experience such as stress.
 The “globus response” is a common human experience.
 Globus seems equally prevalent in men and women.

-It seems likely that most people experience globus at sometime in our lives.
+It seems likely that most people experience this sensation at some point in our lives.
 However, no cause has been demonstrated and there are no serious consequences.
 Despite anecdotal reports and observations, there appears to be no association with other gastrointestinal disorders such as heartburn or irritable bowel syndrome.
 Reported associations with headache or other conditions likely result from referral bias – that is, observations of patients sent to specialists.

 Globus, like tears, may express an emotion.
 Its apparent relationship to emotion means some people will be unnecessarily troubled by the symptom.
 Those with anxiety, depression, panic, or other emotional distress may benefit from treatment or advice concerning these other conditions.